 Everything about The One by Dolce & Gabbana is classic from the bottle to the scent.
 It feels elegant and grown up and definitely good for the winter.
-One benefit is that it lasts forever and has powerful projection.
-On the down side, it feels safe because it isn’t very complex.
+One benefit is that it lasts forever and has a powerful projection.
+On the downside, it feels safe because it isn’t very complex.
 We think that this perfume is for the person that wants something high end, but versatile for various kinds of events.
 Unfortunately, the scent is pretty forgettable and many people skip out buying a second bottle.

 For us, amber and a very soft vanilla were the main notes that we got all day, with something reminding us of overripe fruit.
 The One is wearable, had lasting power and had modest silage.

 Vanilla is often kept aside for the winters because you normally find it in sweet, warm fragrances.Its been masterfully reinvented for the warmer seasons in Eternity Summer.
 Here the vanilla notes are strong, but it has been a character with other notes of litchee, peach blossom, mimosa, magnolia, freesia, musk, cedar, and ginger.